Adaptive Reuse: Creating The Plant Venue

 The Plant Venue, 2024

 Industrial History Driving through the historic Fondren Warehouse District, you can discover many legacy businesses that date back as early as the 1930s.
-These include notable names such as Scanlon-Taylor Millwork, Jackson Plating Co., Jackson Bolt & Screw, and several others that continue to operate and thrive in the neighborhood today.
-Our building was originally constructed in the 1960s by Southern Pipe & Supply as a distribution plant along the railroad.
-The building was left abandoned for many years until 2016 when we found it looking like this.⇩
+These include notable names such as Scanlon-Taylor Millwork, Jackson Plating Co., Jackson Bolt & Screw, and several others that continue to operate in the neighborhood today.
+Our building was originally constructed in the 60s by Southern Pipe & Supply as a distribution plant along the railroad.
+The building had been left abandoned for years when the owner found it looking like this.โฉ

 Early Days In early concepts for the space, it was reimagined as a mixed-use development including a cafe, bar, grocery store, restaurant, offices, and makers-space.
 For the first few years in operation, many small businesses were started within these walls in an environment curated for entrepreneurship.

 Eventually, many of the businesses were successful and found new spaces in other areas like the Fondren commercial strip and Lakeland Drive where they developed their own storefronts.
-Eventually, we started to notice the growing demand and increasing interest in larger, flexible event space in our area specifically designed for various occasions such as ceremonies, receptions, nonprofit fundraisers, semi-formals, and networking events.
-Recognizing this trend, we were inspired to continue reimagining the space as a distinctive and unique venue to support and enhance Jackson’s thriving event scene.
+As we started to notice the growing demand and increasing interest in larger, flexible event space in our area (specifically for various occasions such as ceremonies, receptions, nonprofit fundraisers, semi-formals, and networking events), we were inspired to continue reimagining the space as a distinctive and unique venue to support and enhance Jackson, Mississippiโs thriving event scene.

-Development The vision for this unique space continued to evolve as we combined our personal interests and expertise as a photographer and designer, along with backgrounds as a landscape architect and urban planner, into the intricate details of the project.
-A strong sense of character began to develop throughout the design process, and the defining themes emerged clearly: integrating various natural elements seamlessly into both the interior and exterior spaces, allowing native plants to flourish and take over gently, while being paired with minimalist backdrops such as crisp white walls and raw materials that beautifully reflect the abundance of natural light that fills the venue.
+Development The vision for the space continued to evolve as the combined interests of a photographer and designer, along with the unique perspective of a landscape architect and urban planner, were woven into the details of the project.
+A sense of character began to develop throughout the iterative design process, and defining themes emerged: integrating natural elements into both the interior and exterior spaces and allowing native plants to flourish and take over, paired with minimalist backdrops like crisp white walls and raw materials that reflect the natural light throughout the space.

 The spaces at The Plant are notably unlike many other venues typically found in the Deep South, which often include traditional settings such as a church, barn, historic home, or country club.
-Instead, The Plant brings a unique character to the area by incorporating natural elements and design.
-Additionally, it evokes the effects of biophilia, a concept suggesting that humans are innately attracted to nature and benefit significantly from spending time immersed in it.
-This connection to nature results in lowered stress levels and a contagiously positive atmosphere that enhances any gathering.
+Instead, The Plant brings a unique character to the area by incorporating natural and industrial elements and promoting the effects of biophilia, a concept suggesting that humans are innately attracted to nature and benefit significantly from spending time immersed in natural settings.
+This connection to nature results in lowered stress levels and a contagiously positive atmosphere that enhances any gathering!

 Marketing Through our social media presence, we are proud to showcase the venue brought to life exactly as we intended it: designed for those who are eager to discover an untraditional, out-of-the-box, unique, and modern venue that can truly transform their event into something spectacular.
-With a background as a photographer, it is rewarding and endlessly inspiring to witness talented creatives from our local area and even from other states come to our venue to capture moments for weddings, styled photoshoots, and various other special occasions.
+With a background as a photographer, it is rewarding and endlessly inspiring to witness talented creatives from our local area and even other states come to the venue and capture timeliness moments for weddings, styled photoshoots, and various other special occasions.

-The Plant is a welcoming space where everyone is invited to become a part of the cool kids club.
-It’s not uncommon to feel out of place in traditional environments, so our hope is that all hosts feel free to express themselves fully and authentically in our setting, while guests feel just as warmly embraced by the overall atmosphere of the space.
-We are continually inspired by the wonderful couples who choose to host their wedding day with us and share in the appreciation of its unique character and the intentionality of its thoughtfully crafted design.
+The Plant is a welcoming space where everyone is invited to be a part of the cool kids club.
+Itโs not uncommon to feel out of place in The Southโs traditional environments, so our hope is that all hosts feel free to express themselves fully and authentically in our setting, while guests feel just as warmly embraced by the overall atmosphere of the space.
+We are continually inspired by the wonderful people who choose to host their events with us and share in the appreciation of its unique character and the intentionality of its thoughtfully crafted design.

 Entry Signage to the Fondren Warehouse District